Memphis holds off Boise State rally for 64-53 1st-round win

 UP NEXT

-Memphis faces Gonzaga on Saturday for a spot in the Sweet 16.
+Memphis faces Gonzaga or Georgia State for a spot in the Sweet 16.

 More AP coverage of March Madness: https://apnews.com/hub/march-madness and https://apnews.com/hub/ncaa-mens-bracket and https://twitter.com/AP_Top25